Competitor Guide

 Pros

-• Very affordable pricing with a meaningful free plan and gradual tier scaling makes it accessible for growing SMB and mid-market teams without sudden cost jumps.
+• Very affordable pricing with a meaningful free plan and gradual tier scaling for growing SMB and mid-market teams.

-• Native Zoho CRM integration gives agents full customer and account context without switching tools, a meaningful advantage for B2B SaaS and service teams.
+• Native Zoho CRM integration gives agents full customer context without switching tools or configuring external connectors.

-• Solid ticketing depth with SLA management, automation rules, and multichannel coverage at a low per-agent cost relative to comparable platforms.
+• Solid ticketing depth with SLA management, automation rules, and multichannel coverage at low per-agent cost.

 Cons

-• Interface and setup can feel dated compared to modern chat-first platforms, with a steeper initial configuration curve for smaller teams.
+• Interface and setup can feel dated compared to modern chat-first platforms, with a steeper initial configuration curve.

-• Most valuable within the Zoho ecosystem.
-Teams not using Zoho CRM lose a significant portion of the integration value the platform is built around.
+• Most valuable within the Zoho ecosystem; teams without Zoho CRM lose significant integration value the platform is built around.

 Customer review